What is Emacs?

 The last two versions of Emacs were released on:

-For the release dates of the versions of all distributions, visit https://www.gnu.org/software/emacs/history.html.
+For release dates of all distributions, please visit the official GNU website.

 Supported Platforms